 Ludovic Morlot and David Alexander Rahbee share conducting duties in this program of performances by the UW Symphony and members of the Seattle Symphony, performing both separately and side-by-side.
-Works by Beethoven, Stravinsky, Debussy, and Dukas showcase the talents of each group prior to a side-by-side performance of Ravel’s “Mother Goose” Suite.
+With special guests Kevin Ahfat, piano; and Gabriel Palmer, trumpet.

 David Alexander Rahbee, conductor

 Beethoven: Leonore Overture No. 3, Op.
 72b